Build a site

 ArcGIS Hub in the app launcher

-The ArcGIS Hub home page provides access to several key workflows: creating and managing initiatives, adding content, and accessing the linked community organization to manage community accounts and content.
+The ArcGIS Hub home page provides access to several key workflows: creating and managing sites, adding content, and accessing the linked community organization to manage community accounts and content.
 You can return to the overview at any time by clicking the Edit Navigation bar and choosing Overview.

-3. Under Initiatives, click New.
+3. Under Sites, click New.

 New button

-5. Click Create Initiative.
+5. Click Create Site.

 6. If necessary, close the Get Started window.